CptConstantine/RoleByPost/README.md

 - **Character Speech and Narration**
   - Players can speak as their characters with formatted messages and avatars
+  - Players can speak as their companions and other controlled entities
   - GMs can speak as NPCs with custom display names
   - GMs can provide narration with special formatting
   - Automatically restricted from out of character channels to maintain immersion